Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-alignment.md

 - **Repetitive sequences** in genomes (e.g. start and end of chromosomes)
 - Presence of **intron** in reference genomes, meaning aligners must be able to consider **splice-junctions**

 It is important when selecting an aligner to use for your dataset that it is appropriate for your experiment, as numerous aligners exist and make different assumptions and have different strengths/weaknesses.
 Importantly, some aligners are ***splice-aware*** while others are not. ***Splice-aware*** aligners can generate alignments to a reference genome that span the intronic regions and therefore account for splicing, e.g. `STAR` and `HISAT2`.
-If your dataset is prokaryotic (non-splicosomal) you would **not** want to use a splice-aware aligner, and instead using an aligner that is not designed to map across intronic regions such as `bwa-mem` or `bowtie2`.
+If your dataset is prokaryotic (non-splicosomal) you would **not** want to use a splice-aware aligner, and instead using an aligner that is not designed to map across intronic regions such as `bwa-mem` or `bowtie2` (more on this later).

 It is also worth noting here that generating alignments is the most time consuming step of the analytical pipeline for most NGS analyses, and for RNA-seq, the field is moving toward quantification of gene expression using novel *'lightweight'* alignment tools, that are **extremely fast**, e.g. [Kallisto](https://pachterlab.github.io/kallisto/about), [Salfish](https://www.nature.com/articles/nbt.2862), and [Salmon](https://combine-lab.github.io/salmon/).
 These algorithms avoid generation of typical base-by-base alignments, and instead generate ***psuedo-alignments***, which have been shown to produce very accurate estimates of transcript abundances in RNA-seq data.